 Initially this was played between the European Cup winners and the Cup Winners Cup holders but this changed to the UEFA Cup/Europa League winners from 2000 onwards when the Cup Winners Cup was scrapped.

 The Super Cup was first played in 1973 between Ajax and AC Milan over two legs.
 Milan won 1-0 at the San Siro but Ajax triumphed 6-0 in Amsterdam to lift the first trophy.
 The Final remained over two legs until 1998 when it switched to a single game at Stade Louis II in Monaco which hosted each contest until 2012.
 From 2013 the game has been played at different venues across Europe.

-Barcelona and AC Milan have won the most Super Cups with five each, ahead of Liverpool and Real Madrid who both have four victories.
+Real Madrid, Barcelona and AC Milan have won the most Super Cups with five each, ahead of Liverpool who have won on four occasions.

 Super Cup Winners By Year

 |2022||Real Madrid||2-0||Eintracht Frankfurt|

 |2018||Atlético Madrid||4–2 (aet)||Real Madrid|